 The relationship between social and technological dimensions of farming systems is particularly relevant to our current times with different communities responding to these dimensions in a range of ways – on diverging and converging pathways in relation to culture, values and purpose, capital intensity and to scales and nature of operation.
-Going into 2016, farming in Europe faces many issues associated with climate change, food security, food quality and safety, water and soil security, wastes, energy, biodiversity conservation, resilience of communities, multi-functionality, farm restructuring, competition and innovation.
-Agri-policy changes are also influential.
-For instance, what are the implications of new CAP rules and the ways in which they are interpreted in different countries?
+As we entered 2016, farming in Europe faced many issues associated with climate change, food security, food quality and safety, water and soil security, wastes, energy, biodiversity conservation, resilience of communities, multi-functionality, farm restructuring, competition and innovation.
+Agri-policy changes were also influential.
+For instance, what were the implications of new CAP rules and the ways in which they were interpreted in different countries?
 How individuals and groups respond to these issues and policy changes, including their social and technological dimensions, varies both with purpose and with worldviews.
 For instance, conventional, organic and integrated approaches to farming are influenced by different values, policies, events and circumstances.
 How do those working on, say, community agroforestry systems and precision farming view the transformations they are trying to achieve?
 Do they have any shared purposes and systems of interest?
 Are they on diverging or converging pathways?
 What might be learnt in comparing and contrasting their influences and responses?
 What also is the effect of scale?
 Is it only large scale commercial farmers who seek efficiencies and smart farming (eg sustainable intensification)?
 Do only smaller scale farmers/smallholders follow a different ‘social’ model (e.g. community supported agriculture or agro ecological)?
 Or are these becoming stereotypes that might constrain how we move forward?
 Analysis of farming systems changes in less developed countries or emerging countries may provide relevant insights to better understand the diversity of pathways.
 This plurality of conceptions of farming (within and between national agriculture frameworks) opens new agendas both for research and for public decision.
 How can we derive or collectively derive the agronomic knowledge to fit with various paradigms of farming?
 Do institutions and political frameworks support a plurality of paradigms, or do they tend to select and enforce specific ones?
 For instance, how do the new tenure arrangements (contract farming, cooperative land movements, joint ventures) affect or contribute to transformations?

-The sub themes for the Symposium are:
+The sub themes for the Symposium were: